Set the mobile device management authority

 Users can quickly change to the new MDM authority by manually starting a check-in from the device to the service.
-Users can easily do this by using the Company Portal app and initiating a device compliance check.
+Users can easily make this change by using the Company Portal app and initiating a device compliance check.

 To validate that things are working correctly after devices have checked-in and synchronized with the service after the change in MDM authority, look for the devices the Configuration Manager console.
 The devices that were previously managed by Intune are now displayed as managed devices in the Configuration Manager console.

 There is an interim period when a device is offline during the change in MDM authority and when that device checks in to the service.
 To help ensure that the device remains protected and functional during this interim period, the following profiles remain on the device for up to seven days (or until the device connects with the new MDM authority and receives new settings that overwrite the existing ones):

 - E-mail profile